techfoxis/Fell/README.md

 # Jack
-A simple logging utility for Node.
+A simple logging utility for NodeJS.

 The NPM page for this module can be found [here](https://www.npmjs.com/package/jack-logger).
+The Github page for this module can be found [here](https://github.com/techfoxis/jack-logger).

 ## Documentation